Smart Ways to Save

-Gas prices aren’t getting any better…at least anytime soon.
-But before you rush out to buy a bicycle, here are some tips from Nick Prague, professional automotive instructor and regular contributor to autolab radio. (http://www.theautochannel.com/cybercast/theautolab/)
+Gas prices certainly aren't getting any lower.
+But before you rush out to buy a bicycle, here are some tips from professional automotive instructor, Nick Prague:

 - Use the buddy system to do errands.
 No need to use two cars when you can use one.